Workbench-Build/workbook/docs/index.md

 > Talk about how you can include governance now, or leave it as an upgrade feature by enabling the `onlyOwner` (or whatever) to be changed so that you can transfer it to a multi-sig or DAO in the future.

-Goverance is [the process of applying any design feature or control mechanism that maintains and steers a system](https://www.placeholder.vc/blog/2020/9/30/ten-theses-on-decentralized-network-governance).
+Governance is [the process of applying any design feature or control mechanism that maintains and steers a system](https://www.placeholder.vc/blog/2020/9/30/ten-theses-on-decentralized-network-governance).
 Here's a few governance mechanisms that are popular in blockchain land (although you might need L2/optimistic solutions to use some of them).

 **Questions to ask:**